lazaruszoroksh/gematroFORK/README.md

 # Fork of Gematro

 This is a fork of the popular cryptography/gematria calculator called Gematro, hosted at [gematro.com](https://gematro.com).
 This fork aims at adding new ciphers as fast as possible!
 In fact, it has been added the QWERTY set of ciphers.
+It also has no google analytics tags, meaning that it's private, and free.
+Feel free to fork it and/or send pull requests.

 ## List of Modifications